Canvas-Hackathon-Teams/Notes/README.md

 1. [Fully immersed in media](challenges/example-11-fully-immersed-in-media.md)
 1. [Do you trust your media](challenges/example-12-do-you-trust-your-media.md)

+Here are some [example entries](http://aljazeera.challengepost.com/submissions) from a previous Canvas challenge, as well as [the winners](http://aljazeera.challengepost.com/updates/1966-announcing-the-winners-of-the-al-jazeera-innovation-challenge).

 ## Offline resources

 * [There are some sample .json and .xml files from NYTimes, USAToday, and Al Jazeera here](https://github.com/Canvas-Hackathon-Teams/Notes/tree/master/resources/apis)